zopefoundation/zope.security/docs/proxy.rst

 .. we expect to be when we construct LogRecord; otherwise
 .. the ProxyMetaclass may be in the negative cache, bypassing
 .. the issubclass() calls we expect.
-..
-Note that ABCMeta._abc_invalidation_counter is gone in Python 3.7

 .. doctest::
     :hide: